drego85/dotfiles/firefox/README.md

 ghacks' `user.js` and move that file to the Firefox profile with suffix `emanuele` (my name).
 At the end it append my custom options to `user.js` file on the profile.

-## Firefox sync

-I use [Firefox Sync][0] to syncronize only installed extentions and bookmarks.
-All other settings are ignored (such as extentions, `user.js` and UI settings).

-## User Interface

-The user interface can be modified only directly, it can't be reproduced via command line options or using a configuration file like `user.js`.
-The notable edits that I've done are:

-* Theme: Dark;
-* Toolbars: only bookmarks toolbar;
-* Density: Touch;
-* Main toolbar: reload button, home button, search bar and uBlock Origin icon.

-## Custom graphic style

 [0]: https://www.mozilla.org/en-US/firefox/features/sync/
 [1]: https://addons.mozilla.org/en-US/firefox/addon/canvasblocker/